Private Alpine GuidingOctober 25, 2016

 Course Progression with Local Expert Guides

-Your course leaders for this program are both AMGA Certified Guides and AIARE Qualified Avalanche Instructors.
+Your course leaders for this program are both AMGA Certified Guides and AAA Qualified Avalanche Instructors.
 But we go beyond the individual certification of our guides as a guide service and also offer our participants industry leading risk management practices, unmatched local knowledge of the terrain and snowpack, and the most up-to-date gear for you to use.
 There is a lot to cover in the 2 day program, so we offer a concise and well developed course progression including, but not limited to, the following topics:

 Skin Track Setting and Ascension Techniques